ZacharyZYH/gp2gp_client/README.md

 Runs a single query once, using either normal cursor or parallel cursor

 ## gp2gp_perf_test.py
 Iterate through 22 TPC-H queries.
-For each query. run it in both type of cursor.
+For each query, run it in both type of cursor.
 Record the execution time and output to result.csv.